civio/medicamentalia/_articles/superbugs.en.md

 ---
 title:            Superbugs
-subtitle:         Spain, much ado about little data
+subtitle:         Apocalyptic scenarios of antibiotic resistance, but little action
-description:      The government plan against antibiotic resistance shows apocalyptic images with citizens anxiously devouring pills, but we still don’t have enough information to address the issue.
+description:      The Spanish government plan shows apocalyptic images with citizens anxiously devouring pills, but we still don’t have enough information to address the issue.
-home_description: The government plan against antibiotic resistance shows apocalyptic images with citizens anxiously devouring pills, but we still don’t have enough information to address the issue.
+home_description: The Spanish government plan against antibiotic resistance shows apocalyptic images with citizens anxiously devouring pills, but we still don’t have enough information to address the issue.
 img:              articles/home-superbugs.jpg
 order:            2
 author:           Eva Belmonte